 Click the power buttons () to run, suspend, shut down, or power off the VM.
 For more information about the power options, see Running and stopping VMs and environments.

-- If the power buttons are missing, you do not have access to run, suspend, or shut down the VM.
+- If the power buttons are missing, you don't have access to run, suspend, or shut down the VM.
 For help, contact your administrator, instructor, or the person who provided you with access to the VM.

-- Power A CPU architecture that supports IBM i, AIX, and Linux (on Power) in Skytap Cloud.
-VMs do not support suspend.
+- Power A CPU architecture that supports IBM i, AIX, and Linux (on Power) in Skytap.
+VMs don't support suspend.

 Click to send common keyboard shortcuts to the VM to show an on-screen keyboard.